syncfusion/ej2-react-docs/src/charts/range-navigator/grid-tick.md

 ## Grid line customization

-You can customize the width, color, and dashArray of the major grid lines using the majorGridLines property.
+The gridlines indicate axis divisions by drawing the chart plot.
+Gridlines include helpful cues to the user, particularly for large or complicated charts.
+The `width`, `color`, and `dashArray` of the major gridlines can be customized by using the [`majorGridLines`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#majorgridlines) setting.

 {% tab template="rangenavigator/getting-started", sourceFiles="app/**/*.tsx", compileJsx=true %}